Campus of Texas A&M University: RELLIS Campus

 The 1900 acre RELLIS hosts three training divisions of the Texas Engineering Extension Service (TEEX), which occupies about 100000 sqft of offices, classrooms, and laboratories.
 The agency maintains outdoor training facilities at Riverside, including overhead and underground electric power training fields, a firing range for law enforcement officers, a heavy equipment training field, an emergency vehicle-driving track, unexploded ordnance ranges and search grids, and simulation prop houses for tactical training.

 The runways have also been used as an SCCA racetrack.

 In 2006, the Texas A&M College of Architecture completed an 8000 sqft Built Environment Teaching and Research Facility also known as Architecture Ranch.
 The building contains a woodshop, a metal shop, and two digital fabrication machines: a CNC mill and a CNC plasma cutter.
 Architecture Ranch is located on 12 acre.

 The campus is also home to several Texas Transportation Institute (TTI) testing facilities used in the areas of vehicle performance and handling, vehicle-roadway interaction, the durability and efficacy of highway pavements, and the safety of structural systems.

-A joint Texas A&M System-University of Texas system low density library began construction in June 2012.
+A low-density library facility, a joint project of the Texas A&M System and the University of Texas System, began construction in June 2012.
 The facility is designed to hold one million books and eliminate redundancy in the collections of the two university systems.

 In 2015, Blinn College announced that it would cancel expansion plans at its existing Bryan campus and build a new campus at RELLIS instead.
 Blinn expected to invest $34 million in the site.
 The groundbreaking ceremony for the Blinn College educational building took place on March 31, 2017.
 In 2022, Blinn opened a new $32M administration building at RELLIS, incorporating 19 new classrooms in addition to offices for student enrollment.